Some tips to keep you exercising consistently

 3. If you can’t wake up early and want to exercise after work that’s totally fine.
 But no sitting down when you get home!
 If you sit down you’re going to find reasons to skip your workout.

-3. Strike two!
+4. Strike two!
 Never skip exercising for two days in a row.
 You can skip a day, but the next day, you must exercise, no matter how inconvenient.
+The problem is most people act the way they feel.
+Instead try acting and doing first.
+The good feelings will follow.

-5. Focus on all of the amazing benefits of exercise.
+6. Focus on all of the amazing benefits of exercise.
+Research shows that people who exercise are healthier, think more clearly, sleep better, AND have more energy.
 Enough said.

-12. Think of exercise as part of your essential preparation for times you want to especially be on point -- whether in performance (to be sharp for a big presentation) or appearance (to look good for a wedding) or mood (to deal with a stressful situation).
+13. Think of exercise as part of your essential preparation for times you want to especially be on point — whether in performance (to be sharp for a big presentation) or appearance (to look good for a wedding — read about how Marisa lost 18 pounds for her wedding) or mood (to deal with a stressful situation).

-13. Good is the enemy of great.
-Not in this case.
-Don’t decide it’s only worth exercising if you can run five miles or if you can bike for an hour.
-I have a friend who won’t exercise unless she’s training for a marathon so she never exercises.
+14. Good is NOT the enemy of great.
+Don’t decide to exercise only if you can run five miles or if you can bike for an hour.
+I have a friend who won’t exercise unless she’s training for a marathon, so she never exercises.
 Even going for a ten-minute walk is worthwhile.
 Do what you can.
 Remember: Something is always better than nothing!

-14. Don’t kid yourself (although it’s very hard not to).
+15. Don’t kid yourself (although it’s very hard not to).
 Belonging to a gym doesn’t mean you go to the gym.
 Having been in shape in high school or college doesn’t mean you’re in shape now.
 Saying that you don’t have time to exercise doesn’t make it true.
+In fact, there are ways to be more productive in other areas of your life to make time for exercising.
 You will never find time to exercise.
 You have to make time!

-15. Focus on how exercising makes you feel.
+16. Focus on how exercising makes you feel.
 Have you ever felt worse after excising than you did before exercising?
-Or to put it another way, I always feel amazing after I exercise…and so will you!
+Or to put it another way, I always feel amazing after I exercise… and so will you!.